Dogs (manga): Reception

 Manga Recon's Ken Haley stated that although all four stories in the volume were enjoyable and entertaining, the fourth story involving Heine "feels cut off and adrift from the other three" because it incorporated science fiction elements the other three did not hint at.
 He felt that Miwa's artwork is engaging and the characters designs are interesting and "contemporary with a vague hint of industrial/goth at times".
 Miwa's use of heavy blacks and stark whites reminded Haley of Shou Tajima, illustrator of Multiple Personality Detective Psycho, although there is no further similarity.
-He says that Miwa's style is dynamic and the action sequences are "fast-paced and kinetic" because of liberal use of extreme depth cues, an artistic technique which exaggerates the sense of distance.
+He said that Miwa's style is dynamic and the action sequences are "fast-paced and kinetic" because of liberal use of extreme depth cues, an artistic technique which exaggerates the sense of distance.
 However, the technique does seem a bit overused as it is used in every action sequence, causing it to lose impact.
-Haley does entertain the idea Miwa used the technique in a satirical manner and, if so, "it worked".
-He praises the lack of backgrounds as they give the stories a "universal feeling" and allows them to be set in any modern-day city.
+Haley commented that Miwa used the technique in a satirical manner and, if so, "it worked".
+He praised the lack of backgrounds as they give the stories a "universal feeling" and allows them to be set in any modern-day city.
 However, the lack of backgrounds means that important setting information needs to be expressed through dialogue.
 Despite this, Haley is curious to see what will happen next and how the plots will connect to one another.